-The Barton Community College Board of Trustees will meet at 4 p.m.
-Thursday in room F-30, the Seminar Room on the lower level of the Fine Arts Building.
-Items on the agenda include personnel, revisions to the nursing programs and a Mental Health Technician program.
-There will be a monitoring report on essential skills, as well as a presentation on the latest Community Report and a faculty council report.
+The Barton Community College Board of Trustees is scheduled to vote on whether to start a college wrestling program.
+The board will meet at 4 p.m.
+Thursday, Oct.
+23, in room F-30, on the lower level of the Fine Arts Building.
+Personnel and a monitoring report on service regions is also on the agenda.

 Barton Community College will present a student recital of instrumental and vocal performances at 4:30 p.m.
 Thursday, Oct.
 30 in the Dorothy Moses Morrison Chapel, located in the Fine Arts Building, F-157.
 The recital is free.

 A motorist called 911 at 1:54 a.m.
 Sunday to report rolling her car after swearing to miss a deer.
 She said was not injured but the car was on its side in the 100 block of NE 10 Road.

 Dan Stecklein, American Senior Service Inc. representative, will give a presentation on True Freedom Home Care service contracts at 1 p.m.
 Friday, Oct.
 24th, at the Great Bend Senior Center, 2005 Kansas Ave.
 True Freedom plans offer a solution for seniors who have waited too long to secure a traditional home care insurance plan and now cannot qualify because of health underwriting, or it is too costly.
 Caregivers and seniors can learn more about the five different plans available.